GovTechSG/ship-hats-tools/fod/fod-sast-scan.md

 FOD_UPLOADER_OPTS: "-apf -ts 10 -l 18"
 ```

-`-apf` is recommended since it will fail your build whenever your scan results fails the security policy set in FOD.
+`-apf` is recommended since it will fail your build whenever your scan results fail the security policy set in FOD.

 |Parameter|	Description|
 |---|---|